notabn/Lane-Finding-Project-for-Self-Driving-Car-ND/README.md

 ###1.
 Pipeline for lane detection.

-My pipeline consisted of the following steps.
-First the image was converted grayscale as shown bellow
+The first step in the pipeline is to convert the image to grayscale, as shown bellow
 [//]: # (Image References)

 ![image1]: (./docu_images/gray.png) "Grayscale"

 -
-and smoothen with a Gaussian Filter to remove noise.
-To detect edges in the image, the Canny Detector was used.
-The result is shown in the following figure
+The gray image in than smoothen with a Gaussian Filter to remove noise.
+The Canny Detector is used to detect edges in the image.
+The resulting image is

 ![image2]: (/docu_images/edges.png)“Edges”